modelica/fmi-beginners-tutorial-2023/README.md

       1. Create new cosim config, with an increasing step size, and show instability creeping in.
    5. Summary

-(Using Google Collab, needing a google account, using Jupyter notebooks)

-IntoCPS App (GUI): Vary the stepsize (instable --> stable), Demo Jupyter notebook with maestro:
-- connecting and co-simulating multiple FMUs
+2. Using Google Colab, run the Jupyter notebook found in [part3/tutorial_multiple_FMUs](./part3/tutorial_multiple_FMUs/interaction_with_multiple_fmus.ipynb)
-- solver step size: varying from the command line, convergence study
+   1. Run a co-simulation from the command line
-- include import of PI Controller from Simulink
+      1. Run a co-simulation with a single FMU
+      2. Run a co-simulation with multiple FMUs
+   2. Measure Accuracy of the Co-simulation Wrt to Baseline
+      1. Co-simulation Scenario with Baseline
+      2. Impact of Step Size on the Accuracy

 ## Part 4: Closing Session (10 min)